Level/abstract-level/README.md

 ### `snapshot = new AbstractSnapshot(db)`

 The first argument to this constructor must be an instance of the relevant `AbstractLevel` implementation.
-The constructor will set `snapshot.db` which ensures that `db` will not be garbage collected in case there are no other references to it.

 #### `snapshot._close()`

 Free up underlying resources.
-This method is guaranteed to only be called once.
+This method is guaranteed to only be called once and will not be called while read operations like `db._get()` are inflight.
 Must return a promise.

 The default `_close()` returns a resolved promise.
 Overriding is optional.